nonbeing/mysqlclient-python3-aws-lambda/README.md

 You need a `*nix` environment where you can run docker commands and bash scripts (such as WSL2 on Windows 10 Pro, which has been tested).
 Tested on Ubuntu 20.04

 Ensure you have docker installed.
-You will need to pull a [`lambci` image from docker hub](hub.docker.com/r/lambci/lambda) and then using it to build a local docker image from the `Dockerfile` in this repo.
+You will need to pull a [`lambci` image from docker hub](https://hub.docker.com/r/lambci/lambda).
+This image will be used to build a local docker image using the `Dockerfile` and install the appropriate `mysql-devel` package.

 ### build the layer locally